 In addition to the major sections outlined below, the iPhone 6 will offer longer software support and updates than the Galaxy S3 does now, and it will arrive with iOS 8, the latest version of Apple’s software.

-You can catch up with the latest iPhone 6 rumors if you are interested in more about this new iPhone in our Galaxy S5 and Galaxy S4.
+You can catch up with the latest iPhone 6 rumors if you are interested in more about this new iPhone in our iPhone 6 rumor and release date roundup.
+If you think you want to stick with Android, check out how the Galaxy S3 compares to the Galaxy S5 and Galaxy S4.

 iPhone 6 vs Galaxy S5 Video Comparison